FA2024-ECE-461-Project/Phase2-Code/README.md

 3. Only `get_license_compatibility()` in `server\packageScore\src\metrics` did a file tree walk (requires a repository to be cloned to our working repo)
 4. Functions that clone and remove repositories are all in `server\packageScore\src\index.ts`, namely `cloneRepository` and `removeRepo`

+## CD Notes:
+- Don't know why sometimes our session times out from time to time